iand/gedcom/README.md

 The structures produced by the Decoder are in [types.go](types.go) and correspond roughly 1:1 to the structures in the [GEDCOM specification](http://homepages.rootsweb.ancestry.com/~pmcbride/gedcom/55gctoc.htm).

 This package does not implement the entire GEDCOM specification, I'm still working on it.
 It's about 80% complete which is enough for about 99% of GEDCOM files.
-It has not been extensively tested with non-ASCII character sets nor with pathalogical cases such as the [http://www.geditcom.com/gedcom.html](GEDCOM 5.5 Torture Test Files).
+It has not been extensively tested with non-ASCII character sets nor with pathological cases such as the [http://www.geditcom.com/gedcom.html](GEDCOM 5.5 Torture Test Files).

 ## Installation